How to Restart Windows Explorer in Windows 11

 Option 3Start Explorer Manually if It’s Stopped

-If your screen goes black and you only see the mouse pointer, Windows Explorer has likely stopped, but you can start it again manually using Task Manager.
+If your screen suddenly goes black and you only see your mouse pointer, Windows Explorer has likely stopped working.
+Starting it again is possible using Task Manager.
+Press Ctrl+Shift+Esc to open Task Manager, then click ‘File’ and ‘Run new task’ to tell Windows to start Explorer again.

 - Press